-The land afterwards becomes the property of A and A seeks to set aside the sale on the ground that at the time of the sale he had no title.
+The land afterwards becomes the property of A and A seeks to set aside the sale on the ground that at the time of the sale A had no title.

-He must not be allowed to prove his want of title.
+A must not be allowed to prove A's want of title.